Calvin and Hobbes by Bill Watterson for September 20, 2023

 73. Img 0020

-Blackholeincinerator about 1 year ago
+Blackholeincinerator over 1 year ago

 Hey guys I am starting a Calvin and Hobbes marathon.
 Wish me luck!